This example shows EtherCAT communication using the Beckhoff digital I/O terminals EL1004 and EL2004.

 tg.getPCIInfo('all') at the Matlab command line on the development computer.

-BeckhoffDIOconfig.xmlBeckhoffDIOconfig.xml is generated using the Beckoff ET9000 configurator.
-This file describes the slave network to the master.
-Below is an overview of the process to create the configuration file in the EtherCAT Configurator (see the user guide for more details):
+BeckhoffDIOconfig.xml.
+This file describes the network to the master.
+Here is an overview of the process for creating the configuration file in the EtherCAT configurator.
+For more information, see the Simulink Real-Time EtherCAT documentation.